LucaDRF/LucaDRF/README.md

 ### Welcome to my profile!

 <h4>About me:</h4>
-<p>I am a 4 year experienced developer, with big knowledge on health systems.
+<p>I am a 5 year experienced developer, with big knowledge on health systems and finance systems.
 For me collaboration is the key to the success.
 When I engage in projects, I employ the best communication and teamwork strategies to ensure the highest product quality.
 I enjoy teaching, but also learn from my team.
 In my spare time, I primarily study technology, engage in sports such as football and surf, and attend the gym.
 On Sundays, I rest with my loved ones.</p>

 <h4>How to reach me:</h4>
 <ul>